PepperCode1/ConnectedTexturesMod-Fabric/README.md

 # ConnectedTexturesMod for Fabric

-CTMF aims to be a direct port of the original ConnectedTexturesMod, which ran on Forge.
-CTMF allows the same resource pack to work on both Fabric and Forge with almost the same end result.
-CTMF also tries to address some of CTM's bugs and shortcomings.
+ConnectedTexturesMod for Fabric tries to maintain feature parity with the original [ConnectedTexturesMod](https://www.curseforge.com/minecraft/mc-mods/ctm) so that CTM/Chisel format resource packs can work on both platforms without any changes.
+CTMF also adds some new features and fixes some bugs from the original.
+It is a client-side only mod that requires the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and utilizes the Fabric Rendering API for efficiency and compatibility.

-In short, CTM(F) allows resource packs to create dynamic models by adding custom JSON to model or texture metadata files.
-CTM(F) also has a public facing API that allows other mods to add their own texture types, which can then be used through texture metadata.
-CTMF is a client-side only mod that depends on the Fabric API.
+CTM/CTMF allows resource packs to create dynamic models by adding custom JSON to model or texture metadata files. **CTM/CTMF by itself does not add connected textures.
+A separate resource pack is needed.** CTM/CTMF also has a public facing API that allows other mods to add their own texture types, which can then be used through texture metadata.

 All important information regarding this port can be found [here](https://github.com/PepperCode1/ConnectedTexturesMod-Fabric/wiki).
 For information on everything else, visit the original's wiki [here](https://github.com/Chisel-Team/ConnectedTexturesMod/wiki).